bwr0835/pyxrfpower/README.md

 Mac, Linux, and Windows systems are all supported.

-Currently, HDF5 and Matlab files are supported; <ins>**however**</ins>, because synchrotron light sources can have different file structures, if the synchrotron of interest is not available, please contact <benjaminroter2026@u.northwestern.edu>.
+Currently, HDF5 and Matlab files are supported; <ins>**however**</ins>, because synchrotron light sources can have different file structures, if the synchrotron of interest is not available, please either add it to `hdf5_extract.py` or `mat_extract.py`, or contact <benjaminroter2026@u.northwestern.edu>.

 # Introduction